piyushon2411/notbuk/Readme.md

 - Include steps to reproduce
 - Add screenshots if applicable

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Thanks to all contributors who have helped shape NotBuk
 - Inspired by the need for a simple, distraction-free note-taking experience